georgeAtoyan/chatBotCookbook/README.md

 # chatBotCookbook
-My first chabot project "Cookbook"
+My first chabot project "Cookbook".
+The chatbot is working using Telegram API.
+Some of the files are stored out of the repo due to their confidential information.